Skip to main content

 What are the key factors to evaluate for FDTS?

-First Trust Developed Markets ex-US Small Cap AlphaDEX Fund (FDTS) currently holds an AI score of 47/100, indicating low score.
-Key strength: Exposure to developed markets ex-U.S. small-cap equities..
-Primary risk to monitor: Potential: Economic slowdown in developed markets negatively impacting small-cap companies..
-This is not financial advice.
+First Trust Developed Markets ex-US Small Cap AlphaDEX Fund (FDTS) holds an AI score of 47/100 (low).
+Not financial advice.

 How frequently does FDTS data refresh on this page?

-FDTS prices update in real time during U.S. market hours (9:30 AM-4:00 PM ET, weekdays).
-Fundamentals refresh after quarterly or annual filings.
-Analyst ratings and AI insights update daily.
-News is aggregated continuously from financial sources.
+FDTS prices update in real time during U.S. market hours.
+Fundamentals refresh after quarterly filings; analyst ratings and AI insights update daily; news is aggregated continuously.

 What has driven FDTS's recent stock price performance?

-Recent price movement in First Trust Developed Markets ex-US Small Cap AlphaDEX Fund (FDTS) can be influenced by earnings results, analyst revisions, sector rotation, and broader market sentiment.
-Notable catalyst: Exposure to developed markets ex-U.S. small-cap equities..
-Check the News and Technical Analysis tabs for the latest drivers.
+First Trust Developed Markets ex-US Small Cap AlphaDEX Fund (FDTS) moves on earnings results, analyst revisions, sector rotation, and market sentiment.
+Notable catalyst: Exposure to developed markets ex-U.S. small-cap equities.
+See the News tab for the latest drivers.
 Past performance does not predict future results.

 Should investors consider FDTS overvalued or undervalued right now?

-Determining whether First Trust Developed Markets ex-US Small Cap AlphaDEX Fund (FDTS) is overvalued or undervalued requires examining multiple metrics.
-Compare valuation ratios (P/E, P/S, EV/EBITDA) against sector peers for a comprehensive view.
+Valuing First Trust Developed Markets ex-US Small Cap AlphaDEX Fund (FDTS) requires multiple metrics.
+Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

 What research should beginners do before buying FDTS?